LLazarek/complot/readme.md

 Installation
 ------------
-Install Racket by getting the installer from https://download.racket-lang.org/ and running it with `sh`.
+Install Racket by getting the installer from https://download.racket-lang.org/ and following the instructions.
-If you're just trying complot out, you probably want to install Racket in a local directory (e.g. `Downloads/racket`) and accept the installer default to **not** create any links; that way you can uninstall it by simply deleting the directory.
+On linux the installer gives the option to install Racket in a local directory (e.g. `Downloads/racket`); that's a convenient option that allows to uninstall it by simply deleting the directory.
+Unfortunately I don't know the details of whether that's possible on mac.

+After installing racket, in the racket directory there should be a `bin/` directory containing, among other things, the executables `racket`, `raco`, and `drracket`.

-Then enter the complot directory and install complot with the racket package manager:
+To install complot itself, enter the complot directory and install with the racket package manager:

 ```
 cd complot/
+# if the racket binary directory is in your $PATH then just `raco` should work too
 <path/to/racket-directory>/bin/raco pkg install
 ```

-This will download and install complot's dependencies, and once it completes you are ready to go.
+Answer "y" to the prompts, and `raco` will download and install complot's dependencies as well.
+Once it completes you are ready to go.

 If you're not sure where to start, consider checking out the tutorial below, or the examples in `complot/examples/`; you may also want to browse the language reference in `reference.md`.